ginasekhar/the-study-frontend/README.md

 ## THE STUDY Application

 This application is a study tool.
 It allows students to create sets of flash cards by topic under predefined subjects.
 This helps them test and reinforce their knowledge.
-This is a front end that works with the "The Study" backend api.  (https://github.com/ginasekhar/the-study-backend.git)
+This is a front end that works with the "The Study" backend api.
+The backend must set up for this application to work.
+The repository for the backend can found at (https://github.com/ginasekhar/the-study-backend.git)

 ## Available Scripts